Krutie/nuxt-lifecycle/static/content/en/point-2-4.md

-## Page Middleware

-They are registered on page components.
+Page Middleware are registered on page components.

 If an application requires middleware for a specific route, assign the middleware key in page component directly.
 This way, middleware will be called for this specific page.